sunghoonim/ADfSM/README.md

 ## How to run
 * run main.m

-## Important Information
+**Important Information**

 Frame selection

 The current implementation uses only the first 30 frames of your video clip.
-If you want to try with a different number of images or different sampling rate, please change 'sam_rate'.
+If you want to try with a different number of images or different sampling rate, please change 'setting.sam_rate'.

 Dense matching step

 We implemented the function "DenseMatching" to receive a scale for image downsampling and the number of labels for your convenience in testing.
-(Default: 0.5 scale and 64 labels for quick tests, you can change them ('scaling, 'num_label')
+(Default: 0.5 scale and 64 labels for quick tests, you can change them ('setting.scaling, 'setting.num_label')

 For the depth refinement, we utilized a tree-based depth upsampling approach [1,2].